Songs

 Murder at the Docks.

-The Erie Canal was big business with big money at stake, and tensions could run high.
-On the P. W. Scribner docks in Tonawanda in 1895, they exploded into the grisly double murder of canal boat captain Lorenzo Phillips and his son Charles, as surviving daughter Flora hiding in the cabin below is left to drift towards the falls with her dead family.
+Not all experiences at the docks were good.
+One specific tragedy occurred on October 7th, 1895, when Captain Lorenzo Phillips and his son Charles and daughter Flora were attacked and the two men murdered.
+This song tells the story of the friction between dock workers and crews that led to this heinous crime.
+On the P. W. Scribner docks in Tonawanda in 1895, they exploded into the grisly double murder of canal boat captain Lorenzo Phillips and his son Charles, as surviving daughter Flora hiding in the cabin below is left to drift towards the falls with her dead father and mortally wounded brother.

 O Mighty Niagara.